Simulate failures of Keycloak in Kubernetes

 • Extract the keycloak-benchmark-${version}.[zip|tar.gz] file

-• Preparing Keycloak for testing
+• Preparing Keycloak for load testing

 • Make sure you can access the Kubernetes cluster from where you are planning to run the failure tests and run commands such as kubectl get pods -n keycloak-keycloak